You’re only meant to have 150 friends. So… what about social media?

 According to Dunbar, this is one of the two constraints that determine how many friends we have.

 Dunbar and other researchers established this by conducting brain scans, finding that the number of friends we have, offline and online, is related to the size of our neocortex, the part of the brain that manages relationships.

 The second constraint is time.

-According to data from GlobalWebIndex, people are spending an average of more than two hours a day on social media and messaging in 2017.
-This is half an hour more than in 2012, and likely to increase as time goes on.
+According to data from GlobalWebIndex, people were spending an average of more than 2 hours a day on social media and messaging in 2017.
+This is half an hour more than in 2012 and likely to continue to increase as time goes on.

 Is engaging a response healthy for me and my friendships?